Skip to Main Content

 Senior Dogs

-Most dogs are considered senior or geriatric after reaching about 8 years old.
-However, giant breeds such as Great Danes, Irish Wolfhounds, Mastiffs, and Saint Bernards should be considered senior after the age of 5 and will require more frequent preventive care.
+Most dogs are considered senior or geriatric after reaching about eight years old.
+However, giant breeds such as Great Danes, Irish Wolfhounds, Mastiffs, and Saint Bernards should be considered senior after the age of five and will require more frequent preventive care.

 Some diagnostic tests we recommend for our senior patients include blood tests and urinalysis to check for early signs of problems such as kidney disease or diabetes.